Discrete Approximate Circle Bundles

-A number of approaches to local-to-global inference for analyzing geometrically and topologically complex datasets have recently emerged.
+Recently, there has been an emergence of new approaches in local-to-global inference for analyzing geometrically and topologically complex datasets.
 The basic principle in each case is to model small pieces of the dataset and analyze how these parts glue together to determine the global shape.
 Given a dataset $X$, a common technique is to choose a feature map $\pi:X\to S$ to some metric space $S$ (e.g., $\mathbb{R}$) and study how the level sets vary.
-The Mapper pipeline takes this approach to represent a point cloud as a graph with nodes representing local clusters.
-Similarly, in~\cite{scoccola2022fibered} the authors describe a pipeline called FibeRed which uses local PCA together with a feature map $\pi:X\to S$ to obtain a low-dimensional representation of $X$ which is faithful to both local geometry and global topology. \\
+The Mapper pipeline takes this approach to represent a point cloud as a graph with nodes representing local clusters~\cite{Mapper}.
+Similarly, in~\cite{scoccola2022fibered} the authors describe a pipeline called FibeRed which uses linear dimensionality reduction --- e.g., via PCA or ISOMAP --- on the fibers of a feature map $\pi:X\to S$ to a Riemannian manifold $S$, to obtain a low-dimensional representation of $X$ which captures both local geometry and global topology. \\

 Another aspect of local-to-global analysis is the synchronization of local coordinate systems.
 Cohomological obstructions to synchronization are explored in works such as~\cite{gao_synchronization} using the language of principal $G$-bundles.
-We note, however, that the theory provided there makes the highly restrictive assumption that the underlying bundle is \textit{flat}.
+We note, however, that the theory provided there makes the restrictive assumption that the underlying bundle is \textit{flat} (which is not the case in most of the applications we consider).
 In~\cite{Euclidean_Vector_Bundles}, the authors introduce a theory of discrete approximate Euclidean vector bundles which handles non-flat cases in the context of $O(d)$-synchronization.
-Building on the language and technology developed in~\cite{Tinarrage2022}, they show that under good conditions, one can uniquely and stably identify discrete approximate Euclidean vector bundles with true ones.
+Building on the language and techniques developed in~\cite{Tinarrage2022}, they show that under appropriate conditions, one can uniquely and stably identify discrete approximate Euclidean vector bundles with true ones.
 They also provide stable algorithms for computing characteristic classes of vector bundles from discrete approximate cocycle representatives. \\